Youth

 - Illegal acts to pay or gamble more, including: stealing or shoplifting, selling drugs or bookmaking, embezzling or employer theft, family theft

-If you are concerned about a teen or a young adult experiencing problems related to gambling, call our helpline at 1-800-GAMBLER®, for more information and resources.
+If you are concerned about a teen or a young adult experiencing problems related to gambling, call the 24/7 helpline at 1-800-GAMBLER® or explore resource and assistance options by clicking HERE.